The Water Education Foundation is governed by a volunteer board

 a member of the Palo Verde Irrigation District board of

-trustees, where he has served twice as board chairman.
+trustees, where he currently serves as board chairman.

 Fisher also was the longtime chairman of the Colorado